AntonioSingh32/TwitterWeek4/README.md

 - [ ] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
 - [ ] Retweeting and favoriting should increment the retweet and favorite count.

+Week 5:

+The following **required** functionality is completed:

+- [ ] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [ ] Profile page:
+   - [ ] Contains the user header view
+   - [ ] Contains a section with the users basic stats: # tweets, # following, # followers
+- [ ] Home Timeline: Tapping on a user image should bring up that user's profile page
+- [ ] Compose Page: User can compose a new tweet by tapping on a compose button.

 The following **optional** features are implemented:

 - [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.